 We get it, it can be frustrating when writing one… Is it too bold?
 Too much?
 Not enough?

 How does one know which way to go?
 Especially when we’re being tempted by all these new platforms promising to be the next big thing?

-Well here’s the deal, we can always be casing the next big thing, or we can learn to maximize what we are already doing.
-We encourage you to stick with what you’re doing and, become a master of creating valuable content while learning how to deliver an effective call to action.
+Well here’s the deal, we can always be chasing the next big thing, or we can learn to maximize what we are already doing.
+We encourage you to stick with what you’re doing and become a master of creating valuable content while learning how to deliver an effective call to action along the way.

 WHAT IS A CALL TO ACTION?